-- The Centre's decision not to extend the deadline for freezing administrative boundaries beyond June 30, 2024, raised hopes that the Census operations would finally kick off in October 2024. - The Budget for 2024-25 allocated a mere 1,309.46 crore for the Census-a significant reduction from the 3,768 crore allocated in 2021-22. - It hints that the Census might not happen anytime soon, even after considerable delay.
+- When it comes to the decennial Census-the grand national headcount that shapes our understanding of demographics, social structures, and resource allocation-time is of the essence. - Unfortunately, we find ourselves in a situation where the Census, originally slated for 2021, remains in limbo due to delays. - The Centre's decision not to extend the deadline for freezing administrative boundaries beyond June 30, 2024, raised hopes that the Census operations would finally kick off in October 2024. - The Budget for 2024-25 allocated a mere 1,309.46 crore for the Census-a significant reduction from the 3.768 crore allocated in 2021-22. - It hints that the Census might not happen anytime soon, even after considerable delay.

-Why Does It Matter?
+Does Delaying the Census Matter?